 Spirituality [for the masses]

 What is spirituality?
-Spirituality in general are just any set of practices that enables you to lead a more content and fulfilled life.
+Spirituality is any set of practices that enables you to lead a more content and fulfilled life.
+But what is it to be content?
 When you are content, your mind is less agitated.
 When the mind is free of agitation, it gives clarity, which gives further peace of mind.
 Whatever endeavor you undertake you will have many times more fulfillment (whether is progress or not) than you would without spirituality.

 Spirituality is about growth, which implies change, inner transformation.
 We, as conscious self-aware beings, have the ability to engage that change.
 No change.
 No growth.
 If there is no growth, then one remains prone to the same discontent tomorrow as they were yesterday.
 The same mental agitations, chatter, noise — which leads to numerous psychological ailments – fear, worries, depression, anger, jealousy, insecurity, vanity, angst, etc. The very fact that 16 million people go to practice yoga, shows the immense desire to change and to grow for the betterment of their lives.
 Spiritual growth is about re-writing your psychology, bit by bit.
 You will know you’re going in the right direction when you feel increasingly content, calm, fulfilled, and generally a happy person.